hunterknepshield/RippleEffectSolver/README.md

 ## Binary Options
 There are a few options in the code to control output.
-- In `solver_main.cc` and `creator_main.cc`, there is a VERBOSITY value to control how much info gets printed.
+- In `solver_main.cc`, there is a `verbosity` value that controls the amount of info that gets printed.
+- In `creator_main.cc`, there are `verbosity` and `solvingVerbosity` values that control the amount of info that gets printed.
-- In `solver_main.cc`, there is a FIND_ALL_SOLUTIONS value to control whether all solutions are found or not.
+- In `solver_main.cc`, there is a `generateAllSolutions` value that controls whether all solutions are found or not.
 - In `print_board.h`, there is a `#define` that controls the `printBoard` function.
 Specifically, un-commenting it prevents special Unicode grid characters from printing.
-Xcode usually plays nice with them, but many fonts and terminals usually don't.
+Xcode usually plays nice with them, but some fonts and terminals may not.

 ## Building the Binaries
 This code makes use of several C++11 features, so your compiler must support